Unity is Power: Semi-Asynchronous Collaborative Training of Large-Scale Models with Structured Pruning in Resource-Limited Clients: Convergence Analysis

 \section{Convergence Analysis}

-In this section, we show the convergence rate of our proposed semi-asynchronous collaborative learning framework ${Co\text{-}S}^2{P}$.
-The detailed proof is in Appendix~\ref{appendix:proof}.
+In this section, we show the convergence rate of our proposed pruning-based semi-asynchronous collaborative learning framework ${Co\text{-}S}^2{P}$.
 Firstly, we give a crucial definition for theoretical analysis: \begin{definition} (Maximum delay). \textit{We define the delay as the client $n$ has not taken part in the global aggregation for $\tau_{q,n}$ rounds, so we can get:}

 \end{definition}

 Then, we give assumptions for ease of convergence analysis: \begin{assumption} ($L$-smooth). \textit{Every function $F_n(\cdot)$ is $L$-smooth for all $i\in [N],w,v\in R^d$ }

 \end{assumption}